+The starting point to climb the Gletschhorn Spur is the Furka Pass road, running from Andermatt, a little town lying at St. Gotthard Tunnel northern exit, to Gletsch.
 From Andermatt take the road towards the Furkapass, reaching the Hotel Tiefenbach along the same road.
 A few hundred meters past the hotel take on the right-hand side a gravel toll road and follow it to the Tatsch parking m.
 2270 (camping is not allowed).

 No particulary restrictions in climbing and hiking.
 Anyhow, pay attention to these two rules: - Free camping is not allowed in Tatsch - Buy the ticket at the starting of the road towards Tatsch

 ***Enfer Doux (Gletschhorn Spur)

-Spur summit altitude: mt.
-3170
+Spur summit altitude: 3170 m

 Climbing length: 220 mt.
 Exposure: SW

 First ascent: Yves and Claude Remy 1985